 Why do we need this?
 Because humans are bad at estimating effort, especially when complexity increases.
-In software development large features have hidden complexities which don’t become apparent until one is “in the weeds”.
+In software development, large features have hidden complexities which don’t become apparent until one is “in the weeds”.
 Every team is different.
-The purpose of using Agile Points is to agree on estimates in order to most effectively plan and execute product development (sprints, tasks, etc.).
+The purpose of using Agile Points is to agree on software project estimates in order to most effectively plan and execute product development (sprints, tasks, etc.).

 Points & Meaning

-0 – Very quick to deliver and no complexity; on the order of minutes
+0 – Very quick to deliver and no complexity.
+In minutes

 - One should be able to deliver many 0’s in a day